Files implementing UDFs must be compiled and installed on the

 devenv udf_example.sln /build Release

-After the shared object file has been installed, notify
+On all platforms, after the shared library file has been

-following statements.
-If object files have a suffix different
+functions with the following statements.
+If library files have

 .dll on Windows).